igrigorik/http-client-hints/draft.md

 ## Server Processing of Client Hints

-Servers can modify the response sent based upon Client Hints.
-When doing so, it MUST confirm the selection for certain hints and indicate the value of selected resource via corresponding response header.
-For example, this specification defines "DPR" that corresponds to the "DPR" request header field.
+Servers MAY respond with an optimized response based on one or more received hints from the client.
+When doing so, and if the resource is cacheable, the server MUST also emit a Vary response header field ({{RFC7234}}), and optionally Key ({{I-D.fielding-http-key}}), to indicate which hints were used and whether the selected response is appropriate for a later request.

+Further, depending on the used hint, the server MAY also need to emit additional response header fields to confirm the property of the response, such that the client can adjust its processing.
+For example, this specification defines "Content-DPR" response header field that MUST be returned by the server when the "DPR" hint is used to select the response.

 ### Advertising Support for Client Hints